 Drugs, Alcohol, Vaping, and Ecigs

 39% of teens have been or are involved in sexting!

 48% of teens say they have received a sexually suggestive message (sexting).

 50% of students have been bullied online (cyberbullying).
 About the same number have engaged in cyberbullying other people.
 18-year-old Jessie Logan committed suicide after a nude photo that she sent to her boyfriend was sent out to 7 other school districts.
 As a result, she was bullied in the hallways and online until eventually she took her own life.

 They’ll be hit with a wake-up call: real-life stories, legal ramifications, and a call to action to make a difference in their generation.

 Sexting, CyberBullying, and Social Media

 Students are losing valuable college scholarships and job opportunities because of their social media.

 From local junior colleges to private universities, admissions officers are daily scanning the social media of students to see how well they represent themselves online.
-We have heard story after story of students losing their college scholarship because of a post they made online.
 High School athletes have been expelled because of things they have said on their Twitter.